Read-Only Provider API Credentials

 Digicert UltraDNS No

-Dreamhost Yes Per-command API key permissions (allow only dns-list_records)
+Dreamhost Yes Per-command API key permissions (allow only dns-list_records) Allow dns-add_record and dns-remove_record in addition to dns-list_records

 Dynadot No Single API key, IP allowlist only